-&lt;sup>18 The care manager may choose to work with "care manager extenders" such as community navigators and community health workers to support some Tailored Care Management responsibilities.
+19 The care manager may choose to work with "care manager extenders" such as community navigators and community health workers to support some Tailored Care Management responsibilities.
 For more details, see section IV.3.
-Staffing, as well as the Care Manager Extender Guidance, available at https://medicaid.ncdhhs.gov/media/10740/download?attachment.
+Staffing, as well as the Care Manager Extender Guidance, available at https://medicaid.ncdhhs.gov/media/11305/download?attachment.